 - Have you invested real money in the coin/token?

-- Is this the only coin you have invest in?
+- Is this the only coin you have invested in?

 The answers you get are not in any way meant to help you make better decisions about this specific coin and no answer will be trustworthy at all.